ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 # Mouse Actions Emulation

 The keyboard stroke emulation will be enough for controlling player character in some games.
-But the most of modern video games have a difficult control with both keyboard and mouse.
+But the most of modern video games have a difficult control by both keyboard and mouse.
 AutoIt language have several functions that allow you to emulate typical mouse actions like clicking, moving and holding mouse button pressed.
 Let's consider them sequentially.

 We will test our mouse emulation examples in the standard Microsoft Paint application window.